mjmoore1620/AStarPathfindingP5/README.md

 * adding a valueOf() method to a js object/class is like overriding Equals() in cSharp
   * still not 100% on implications of '==' v '===' in js
 * wrote first try-catch with custom error
+  * probably not necessary
+  * an assert method would be super nice though
+* I really need to look at typescript, js feels too loose

 # Issues
 * ~~The algo is definitely not working right~~